Ghost Blog CMS – WordPress Killing Alternative

 Ghost CMS was launched on October 14, 2013 with the promise of being a great content and blog management platform.
 Currently Ghost CMS is the only rival to WordPress, it is always mentioned as the first alternative.

-Ghost emerged in November 2012 as a project suggested by one of the former members of the WordPress interface designer development team John O'Nolan.
-He questioned the complexity of the platform that abandoned its main function of being a blog.
+Ghost emerged in November 2012 as a project suggested by one of the former members of the WordPress interface design development team, John O’Nolan.
+He questioned the complexity of the platform that had abandoned its core function of being a blog.

-He created a kickstarter campaign that raised more than $ 300,000, kicking off the big project.
-Open source started being made available the following year, and in 2014 the official website ghost.org offered a managed and hosted version, which is a bit salty.
+He created a campaign on Kickstarter that raised over 300,000 dollars, kicking off the great project.
+The open source began to be made available the following year, and in 2014 the official website ghost.org offered a managed and hosted version, which is a bit pricey.

 What are the main advantages of Ghost CMS?